Living and Thriving on Campus

 Alzheimer’s and other dementia-related conditions are marked by forgetfulness, confusion, mood swings and difficulty in expressing thoughts.
 Early detection and evaluations are conducted by our multidisciplinary team, which develops personalized care plans for each of our residents.
 The staff is trained to create and supervise daily activities that promote physical, mental and social well being.

-MPTF operates a highly rated 40-bed Long-Term Care unit on The Wasserman Campus.
-It is a ‘mini community’ of services and support for residents who require 24/7 care.
+MPTF operates a highly rated 40-bed Long-Term Care unit on The Wasserman Campus, The Mary Pickford House, a “mini community” of services and support for residents who require 24/7 care.
 The newly refurbished unit is spacious and consists of both single and double rooms.
 A dynamic activities department creates stimulating opportunities for these special residents and also provides activities for individuals to socialize and dine in groups for those who are able.
 Prioritization of space in Long-Term Care is given to existing residents on campus whose needs become elevated and require skilled nursing care.

 The Latest From MPTF